 1. Target Values.
-The target value for VMA will be the average of the first three field test results in mineral aggregate (VMA) on project produced hot mix asphalt or the target value specified in Table 403-1 and Table 403-2 of the specifications, whichever is higher.
+The target value for VMA will be the average of the first three field test results conforming to the tolerances set forth in the original Form #43 for asphalt content, gradation, air voids and voids in mineral aggregate (VMA) on project produced hot mix asphalt or the target value specified in Table 403-1 and Table 403-2 of the specifications, whichever is higher.
 The target value for VMA will be set no lower than 0.5 percent below the VMA target on Form 43 prior to production.
-The target values for the test element of air voids, AC shall be the mix design air voids, mix design AC as shown on Form 43.
+The target values for the test element of air voids, AC and gradation shall be the mix design air voids, mix design AC and mix design gradation as shown on Form 43.

 2. Tolerance Limits.
 The tolerance limits for each test element shall be: